feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 ## Changes to Initialization

-1. To assist in connecting with multiple FeathersJS API servers, a new `serverAlias` option is now required.
-This requires a simple addition to the initial options.
+1. To assist in connecting with multiple FeathersJS API servers, a new `serverAlias` option is now available.
+Starting with version `2.0.0-pre.79`, the default value is `api`, so you only need to provide this if you want to connect to a second API.
 2. The exports have changed.
    - (a) A new `BaseModel` is available.
 This is the base `FeathersVuexModel` which contains the model methods.
 Feel free to extend it and make it fit your awesome services!
    - (b) The `service` method has been renamed to `makeServicePlugin`.